francescobrun/mr-bmd/README.md

 ## Input

-Code is designed to consider as input a number (e.g. 8) of CT images with different energy settings:
+Code is designed to consider as input a number (e.g. 8) of X-ray CT (Computed Tomography) images at different energies:

 ![](/doc/Figure1.jpg)